-If you're a woman, odds are high that your pension will be lower than that for the men you car pool with to work.
-So, whether you're just starting up the career ladder or a well-established veteran, you need to do more than just think about boosting your retirement security.
-Fortunately, there is a lot you can do.
+If you’re a woman, odds are high that your pension will be lower than your male colleagues.
+So, whether you’re just starting up the career ladder or a well-established veteran, you need to do more than just think about boosting your retirement security.
+Fortunately, there’s a lot you can do.

 - Make maximum contributions to qualified retirement plans through work and IRAs on your own.

 - If you’re single, don’t wait for “Mr. Right” to come along and solve all your problems.
 Too many women torpedo their own financial security by deferring to their husbands—even the one they haven’t met yet.
 Besides, even if he is “Mr. Right”, you will probably outlive him.
 Your best bet: Take charge of your own future.

 - If you’re married, take an active part in your household’s finances.
 Become economic partners with your husband.